Piano Sonata No. 2 (Shostakovich): Background

+The Piano Sonata No. 2 was Shostakovich's first solo piano composition since the 24 Preludes, Op.
+34 from 1933 and his second attempt at composing a piano sonata in the key of B minor.

-In the fall of 1942 Shostakovich and his family were living in the city of Kuybyshev, where they had been evacuated by the Soviet government in order to escape the Nazi siege of Leningrad.
-That October the composer learned about the death of his former piano professor Leonid Nikolayev, who had died in Tashkent earlier that month from typhoid fever.
-"I loved him greatly and it grieves me to think that I shall never see him again", Shostakovich wrote to his friend Isaak Glikman.
-"I have thought much about his life and shall miss him sorely."
+In late 1942, Shostakovich and his family were living in the city of Kuybyshev (present-day Samara), where they had been evacuated by the Soviet government in order to escape the Nazi siege of Leningrad.
+That October, the composer learned about the death of his former piano professor Leonid Nikolayev, who had died in Tashkent earlier that month from typhoid fever.
+"I loved him greatly and it grieves me to think that I shall never see him again", Shostakovich wrote to Isaak Glikman.
+"I have thought much about his life and shall miss him sorely".

-In January 1943, Shostakovich commenced work on his second piano sonata, whose composition was concurrent with his waning enthusiasm for work on the opera The Gamblers as well as his own bout with typhoid fever.
-Initially, Shostakovich had envisioned a four-movement sonata in C-sharp minor.
+Shostakovich commenced work on his second piano sonata in January 1943; its composition was concurrent with his waning enthusiasm for work on the opera The Gamblers as well as his own bout with typhoid fever.
+Initially, he had envisioned a four-movement sonata in C-sharp minor.
 Three pages of rough drafts labeled "Piano Sonata No. 2, Op.
 63" detailing this eventually abandoned concept are extant; none of this material was used in the final version of the sonata.
 Shostakovich continued to maintain in a letter to Vissarion Shebalin dated February 22 that the sonata would be cast into four movements.
-Soon thereafter, Shostakovich played the first movement of the final draft for Lev Oborin, who approved of the music, but suggested some edits which Shostakovich accepted.
-In a letter to Ivan Sollertinsky from March 1943, the composer claimed that the budding sonata was a symptom of his ongoing "graphomania" and that the score had been "nearly all" written down.
-A few weeks later on April 21, 1943, Shostakovich wrote to Glikman that he had just completed the Piano Sonata No. 2, which he dedicated to the memory of Nikolayev; he had completed the final draft of the sonata on March 17 while recovering his health at a sanatorium in Arkhangelskoye.
-Shostakovich premiered the sonata in Moscow on June 6, 1943, on the same program as the premiere of his Six Romances on Verses by British Poets.
-Efrem Flaks, who was Shostakovich's recital partner for the performance of the song cycle, remembered that the composer took unusual care in preparing his performance of the sonata; the concert was the first time he played the piano in public in Moscow since September 1942.
+Soon thereafter, Shostakovich played the first movement of the final draft for Lev Oborin, who approved of the music, but suggested some edits, which Shostakovich accepted.
+In a letter to Ivan Sollertinsky from March 1943, the composer claimed that the sonata was a symptom of his ongoing "graphomania" and that the score had been "nearly all" written down.
+On April 21, 1943, Shostakovich wrote to Glikman that he had just completed the Piano Sonata No. 2, which he dedicated to the memory of Nikolayev.
+He completed the final draft of the sonata on March 17 while recovering his health at a sanatorium in Arkhangelskoye.